Log p-divisible groups associated to log 1-motives: Introduction

-As an application of the formal log smoothness results obtained in section 4, we prove the Serre-Tate theorem (Theorem \ref{thm5.1}) for log abelian varieties with constant degeneration.
-We follow Drinfeld's approach for abelian varieties as in \cite[\S 1]{katz1}.
-The key point here is to verify the hypotheses from \cite[Lem.
-1.1.3]{katz1} for log $p$-divisible groups of certain type and log abelian varieties with constant degeneration.
+\end{theorem*} For this we follow Drinfeld's approach for abelian varieties as in \cite[\S 1]{katz1}.
+The key point here is to verify the hypothesis about formal (log) smoothness from \cite[Lem.
+1.1.3]{katz1} for log $p$-divisible groups in $(\text{$p$-div}/S)^{\mr{log}}_{\mr{d}}$ and log abelian varieties with constant degeneration.

+The above theorem can also be regarded as a Serre-Tate theorem for pointwise polarizable log 1-motives.
+There is also a Serre-Tate theorem for classical $1$-motives over local Artin rings, which is the main theorem of \cite{b-m1}.